lokf06/python-automate/README.md

-# python-automate
-My python automate code
+# automated web data scraping and data analytics by python code